 Tolerance develops through a predictable biological mechanism.
 Consistent caffeine use causes your brain to produce more adenosine receptors and become less responsive to dopamine increases.
 Your nervous system adapts to a new baseline.
 After 2-3 weeks of daily use, the stimulant effects shrink dramatically.
 Most people experience the strongest caffeine benefit in the first 3-7 days of use, with measurable decline by day 21 [1].

 This creates two cascading problems.
 First, you need progressively larger doses to achieve the same effect, a cycle that leads to higher and higher intake and increased side effects.
 Second, when you skip your usual dose, you experience a crash that feels worse than your baseline pre-caffeine state.
-That afternoon fatigue without coffee is not natural tiredness.
-It is your brain adapted to constant adenosine blockade now experiencing unblocked adenosine signaling all at once.

 The withdrawal is real and unpleasant: headaches (lasting 24-48 hours for heavy users), fatigue, irritability, difficulty concentrating, and in severe cases, temporary depression.
 Many people interpret this discomfort as proof they need coffee, when really they have developed physical dependence through consistent use.
 The distinction matters for decision-making: a biological requirement (your body cannot function without it) versus psychological dependence (your body adapted to constant use and resists change).